 - 1. Identify the system that you will be working on by using the identify the system process to turn on the system locate (blue) indicator.
-For more information, see Enabling enclosure indicators and Control panel LEDs. - 2.
-Complete the prerequisite tasks as described in Before you begin. - 3.
-Stop the system, as described in Stopping a system or logical partition. - 4.
+For more information, see Control panel LEDs. - 2.
+Use the service indicator light-emitting diodes (LEDs) to help identify the part, as described in Identifying a part. - 3.
+Complete the prerequisite tasks as described in Before you begin. - 4.
+Stop the system, as described in Stopping a system or logical partition. - 5.
+Remove the front cover: - For a rack-mounted system, see Removing the front cover from a rack-mounted model. - For a stand-alone system, see Removing the front cover from a stand-alone model. - 6.
+For a rack-mounted system, place the system into the service position, as described in Placing a rack-mounted model into the service position. - 7.
+Remove the service access cover: - For a rack-mounted system, see Removing the service access cover from a rack-mounted model. - For a stand-alone system, see Removing the service access cover from a stand-alone model. - 8.
 Disconnect the power source from the system by unplugging the system, as described in Disconnecting the power cords.

-Note: This system might be equipped with a second power supply.
+Note: This system is equipped with a second power supply.
 Before continuing with this procedure, ensure that the power source to the system has been completely disconnected.
 (L003)

 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 6.
-Place the system into the service position, as described in Placing a rack-mounted model into the service position. - 7.
-Remove the service access cover, as described in Removing the service access cover from a rack-mounted model. - 8.
-Remove the filler, if present. - 9.
-Install the rails onto the media device.
-The device is not attached with screws, clips, or other fastening devices; it is held in place by tabs and friction.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 10.
+Remove the filler, if present. - 11.
+Install the rails onto the media device by using the two small screws included with your media device.
+Place the rails on each side of the media device.
+Screw the rails into the side of the media device by using the lower screw hole.

 Figure 13.
-Installing rails on the media device
+Installing the rails on the media device